pirafrank/crypto-js/README.md

+# CryptoJS  #

+This is a fork of the original CryptoJS repository hosted by Google Code.

+### Why ###

+It wouldn't be nice to loose this valuable project due to the Google Code termination.
+That's why there's a fork.
+I may continue the development some way down the road, but right know it is meant just for backup purpose.

+Below the README file written by the creator Jeff Mott (Jeff.Mott.OR@gmail.com).

+---

+---

 CryptoJS is a growing collection of standard and secure cryptographic algorithms implemented in JavaScript using best practices and patterns.
 They are fast, and they have a consistent and simple interface.

 If you have a problem with CryptoJS, if you want to discuss new features, or if you want to contribute to the project, you can visit the CryptoJS discussion group.